The Best Restaurants In Pasadena

-This Filipino spot is one of the best restaurants in Pasadena - and it doesn’t even look like a restaurant.
-You enter through a convenience store to get to the adjacent dining room, and order cafeteria-style at the counter, pointing out whatever looks good to you (or you can just have the person serving you recommend what’s good).
-The hand-rolled pork lumpia are excellent, and our favorites of the mains are the perfectly cooked eggplant with shrimp paste, and the juicy, vinegary adobo chicken.
+At this family-run Filipino spot right off the 210, you enter through a convenience store to get to the adjacent dining room and order cafeteria-style at the counter, pointing out whatever looks good (or you can just have the person serving you recommend what’s good).
+The hand-rolled pork lumpia are excellent, and our favorites from the entrees are the jiggly braised eggplant with shrimp paste, and the juicy, vinegary adobo chicken.
 And at the end of your meal, nothing is going to prepare you for how fantastic the homemade turon is—they’re like sticky, crunchy, banana-stuffed lumpia.
 There’s a reason they sell them in boxes of five.

 Agnes Restaurant & Cheesery

-Every time we walk through Agnes’s massive barn doors on Green St., we're hit with a sudden wave of bucolic euphoria.
-There’s a full market and cheesery up front, an open hearth loaded with sizzling meats in back, and giant wooden rafters soaring above the dining room and back patio.
+Every time we walk through Agnes’s massive barn doors on Green St., we're hit with the urge to escape city life and raise a few cows on a little farm in the foothills.
+There’s a full market and cheesery up front, an open hearth loaded with sizzling meats in the back, and giant wooden rafters soaring above the dining room and back patio.
 Agnes isn’t the first place in LA to dip into Midwestern nostalgia, but it’s the only one that goes all-in.
 You’ll eat dishes like loaded baked potato dumplings, cornbread eclairs, and ice cream topped with puppy chow.
-This is definitely upscale dining, but it’s also where universal childhood comforts are intertwined into every element of the experience.
+This is definitely upscale dining, but they also know how to weave childhood comforts into every element of the meal.

 Rotisserie Chicken of California

 Pasadena is no stranger to iconic, old-school establishments that lure people in from all over SoCal.
 Rotisserie Chicken Of California currently isn’t one of them—but it should be.
-This tiny, hole-in-the-wall spot in downtown has been around since the 1980s and is home to some of the best rotisserie chicken we’ve ever eaten in LA.
-The signature dish is the “Rotisserie Chicken Thirty Two,” a special and very secretive recipe that uses a 32 spice blend to coat the chicken.
+This tiny, hole-in-the-wall spot downtown has been around since the 1980s and is home to some of the best rotisserie chicken we’ve ever eaten in LA.
+The signature dish is the “Rotisserie Chicken Thirty-Two,” a special and very secretive recipe that uses a 32-spice blend to coat the chicken.
 It’s tangy and salty with a sweet and sour kick that stays on your lips all afternoon.
-Whether you live in and around Northeast LA or not, a solo lunch at RCC is a pilgrimage worth taking.
+Whether you live in and around Northeast LA or not, a solo lunch at RCC should be on your pilgrimage list.

-The second location of the popular—and truly excellent—dim sum spot from Alhambra, Lunasia has a big modern space right on Colorado Blvd.
-You order on a paper notepad, so you’ll absolutely get carried away and end up with a couple extra boxes of dumplings to bring home.
-Which is a very good thing, because this is some of the best Chinese food in LA.
-Our favorites are the jumbo shrimp har-gow dumplings, and the shrimp and spinach dumplings, which are light and fresh.
+The second location of an all-around excellent dim sum spot from Alhambra, Lunasia Pasadena is located in a big modern space on Colorado Blvd. with ample room for large groups.
+You order off a paper notepad, so you’ll absolutely get carried away and end up with a couple of extra boxes of dumplings to bring home (which is a good thing).
+Our favorites are the jumbo shrimp har gow and the light and fresh shrimp and spinach dumplings.

-This cramped little Italian deli in Pasadena slices prosciutto to order, and has shelves stocked full of handmade pasta.
+This cramped little Italian deli in Pasadena slices its prosciutto to order and has endless shelves stocked full of imported pasta.
 But the reason most people are here is for Roma’s famous (and unnamed) sandwich.
 It’s only $6, and consists of cured meat (capicola, mortadella, and salami) and some provolone on a freshly-baked sub roll.
 It’s not only the best sandwich in Pasadena, it’s one of the best in LA County.

 One of the busiest restaurants in Pasadena, Osawa does it all—shabu shabu, sushi, and sukiyaki—and all of it is pretty great.
-Despite the huge menu, we usually order the sushi combination special, which includes a blue crab hand roll alongside 12 pieces of extremely high-quality fish.
-If you’re not going all-in on the sushi, try to get a seat at the shabu shabu counter, because then you can order off both the shabu menu and the a la carte sushi one.
+Despite the huge menu, we usually order the sushi combination special, which includes a blue crab handroll alongside 12 pieces of extremely high-quality fish.
+If you’re not going all-in on the sushi, try to get a seat at the shabu shabu counter, because then you can order off both the shabu menu and a la carte sushi menu.

-This OG burger spot has been serving classic, California-style cheeseburgers since 1963.
-The burger itself is pretty simple—an old-school greasy patty on a fresh bun with housemade Thousand Island dressing, American cheese, pickles, and lettuce.
+This OG burger counter has been serving classic, California-style cheeseburgers since 1963.
+The burger itself is pretty simple: an old-school, medium-thick patty on a fresh bun with housemade Thousand Island dressing, American cheese, pickles, and lettuce.
 But there’s a reason they’ve never messed with it—this is one of LA’s most iconic burgers.
-Next time you’ve had a terrible day at work and need to drown your sorrows in meat and cheese, this is a great place to do it.
+Next time you’ve had a terrible day at work and need to drown your sorrows in meat and cheese, pull up a stool.

 Chamo Venezuelan Cuisine

-Chamo is a family-owned restaurant that specializes in Venezuelan comfort foods like empanadas, tequeños, and, of course, soft arepas with over a dozen fillings to choose from.
-Here you can try Venezuela’s national dish, pabellón criollo, in the form of an arepa, which is a very tasty and far more portable alternative to the usual rice and beans plate.
-The freshly grilled dough gets stuffed with black beans, fried plantains, your choice of shredded chicken or beef, and a big handful of shredded white cheese that softly melts as it mingles with all the warm fillings.
-We also love the carne mechada arepa that comes with a big serving of shredded beef cooked in a savory tomato-based sauce that’s worth potentially ruining a white t-shirt for.
+Chamo is a family-owned restaurant that specializes in Venezuelan comfort foods like empanadas, tequeños, and soft, freshly griddled arepas with over a dozen fillings to choose from.
+A few arepas here easily make a meal, so prioritize the one inspired by Venezuela’s national dish, pabellón criollo, stuffed with black beans, fried plantains, white cheese, and a choice of shredded chicken or beef.
+We also love the carne mechada arepa, filled with a big amount of shredded beef stewed in a savory tomato-based sauce that’s worth potentially ruining a white t-shirt.

 Arroyo Chop House

-At steakhouses, you probably know what to expect—formal service, high-quality meat, and steep prices.
+At steakhouses, you probably know what to expect: formal service, high-quality meat, and steep prices.
 Arroyo Chop House definitely has all those things, but it still stands out from the STKs and Ruth’s Chrises of the world.
-We won’t bury the lead—the best thing here is actually the chocolate soufflé, which you order at the beginning of your meal because it takes 45 minutes to make.
-It’s super fluffy, and tastes like chocolate clouds.
+We won’t bury the lead, though—the best thing here is actually the chocolate soufflé, which you order at the beginning of your meal because it takes 45 minutes to make.
+It’s super fluffy and tastes like chocolate clouds.
 The meat and sides are both good, too—the rib eye is our favorite—along with classic, very well-done sides like creamed spinach, scalloped potatoes, and jalapeño-corn soufflé.

-There are few things more cathartic than sitting in silence with a good sandwich and listening to jazz music, which is why it’s hard to skip Perry’s anytime we’re in Pasadena.
-The nearly 20-year-old sandwich shop isn’t jazz-themed per se, but as you walk in and spot portraits of famous musicians adorning the walls and hear Duke Ellington emanating from the loudspeaker, it’s clear that music is a priority here.
+Few things are more cathartic than sitting with a good sandwich and listening to jazz music, which is why we rarely skip Perry’s anytime we’re in Pasadena.
+The two-decades-old sandwich shop isn’t jazz-themed per se, but as you walk in and spot portraits of famous musicians adorning the walls and hear Duke Ellington on from the speakers, it’s clear that music is a priority.
 That and delicious sandwiches, of course.
-The menu is pretty wide-ranging with everything from straight-forward turkey clubs to tuna melts to hot pastrami with pepperoncini, but if it’s your first time, the Hey Joe! is a must.
-Filled with hot roast beef, pastrami, a hotlink, cheese, onion, diced peppers, mayo, and mustard, this is by no means a light sandwich, but it’s very well-balanced.
-It’s spicy, savory, and salty with a perfect crunch in each bite courtesy of that hotlink.
+The menu is wide-ranging, with everything from turkey clubs to tuna melts to hot pastrami with pepperoncini, but if it’s your first time, the Hey Joe! is a must.
+Filled with roast beef, pastrami, a hot link, cheese, onion, diced peppers, mayo, and mustard, this isn't a light sandwich, but it’s somehow well-balanced—spicy, savory, and salty, with a nice snap courtesy of that hotlink.